psykafrica/.github/profile/README.md

 **Industry**: Education - Mental Health wellness

-**Description**: We care about increasing mental health wellness support to students in Africa
+**Description**: We care about increasing mental health wellness support to students in Africa by using tools like WhatsApp messenger app

 **Who is the User and/or Customer**: Students